cmcunningham27/weather-dashboard/README.md

 &nbsp;

 Another issue I came across was figuring out how to change the background color of just the UV index number.
 When I received help, it became known that I had actually been on the right track, just forgot a closing quotation mark.
 After everything was finished and just about ready to be turned in the day it was due, I wound up with an error I haven't seen yet.
+I tried it on my own and found that I needed to change the variable history to a new variable name, and once this was done it was complete.
+It works when the user tries to type in a city that was searched in the past.

 &nbsp;